Head to the Integrations Hub, and choose Connectors > Single Sign On > Salesforce (OAuth).

-For the login URL, head to your Salesforce Admin Setup, search for Digital Experiences > All Sites, and find the URL of the site
+3. For the login URL, head to your Salesforce Admin Setup, and login with your admin credentials.
+Search for Digital Experiences > All Sites, and find the URL of the site.

-Now Paste this url into a new browser tab and you may be prompted to log back in to Salesforce
+8. Now Paste the URL you just copied above into a new browser tab.
+You may be prompted to log back in to Salesforce with your admin credentials.

-Click Allow, if all works well you’ll see a simple Done message
+9. Click Allow, if all works well you’ll see a simple Done message.

 Then load the Public Website in an Incognito Window